amark720/Data-Science-Projects/Deep Learning Projects/Keras Introduction Exploration/Readme.md

 You and I don't need to be able to write a binary classification model.
 We need to know how to use and interpret the results of the model.

-Just Download and open the .ipynb file and everything is explained there in a detailed manner.
+Just Download and open the .ipynb file and everything is explained there in a detailed manner.<br>
 Alternatively you can visit the link given below where the notebook can be accessed through Kaggle.

 #### My Kaggle Notebook Link -> https://www.kaggle.com/datawarriors/a-gentle-introduction-to-keras